[TOC]

 - Automated Interpretability Work Post ACDC:

-identified edge attribution patching and token position analysis via Joseph Millerās implementation of edge subnetwork probing as progress in the field.
+@dashiell_sinquired about notable advancements in automated interpretability after ACDC and noted the existence of an ACDC repository.@t_kwaidentified edge attribution patching and token position analysis via Joseph Millerās implementation of edge subnetwork probing as progress in the field.
 They also mentioned ongoing work to integrate high-level causal variables into subspace discovery. - ACDC Repository Usability: In terms of the ACDC repository,

-pointed out that although itās not straightforward to utilize due to the need for script conversion from FAR AIās Kubernetes setup, the demo notebook can still be run smoothly. - Edge Attribution Patching Efficiency:
+@t_kwapointed out that although itās not straightforward to utilize due to the need for script conversion from FAR AIās Kubernetes setup, the demo notebook can still be run smoothly. - Edge Attribution Patching Efficiency:

-that demonstrates the superiority of edge attribution patching over ACDC in terms of speed and circuit output retrieval.
+@neelnandareferenced a paper supervised by<@349859906570027010>that demonstrates the superiority of edge attribution patching over ACDC in terms of speed and circuit output retrieval.
 The paper can be accessed here. - Interest in MoE Models plus Interpretability:

-expressed curiosity about work being done on the intersection of interpreterability and Mixture of Experts (MoE) models.
+@sk5544expressed curiosity about work being done on the intersection of interpreterability and Mixture of Experts (MoE) models.
 They noted the high compute intensity of even small MoE models as a hindrance for academic experimentation. - Running MoE Models on Consumer-grade Platforms: In response,

-suggested running Mixtral, an MoE model, on Google Collab, and provided a link to its repository.
+@stellaathenasuggested running Mixtral, an MoE model, on Google Collab, and provided a link to its repository.

 Links mentioned: